Along with the rise of celebrity teacup pup parents and their influence on social media, teacup puppies have become more popular as pets.

 Teacup breeds have smaller than average bladders, which means accidents and leaks are harder to control, and these issues would persist past puppyhood.
 Be prepared to have potty mats and to train them certain potty behaviors for easier management diligently.

 While it remains true that smaller dogs live longer than larger ones, it is still up to their breeding and lifestyles to decide their life expectancies.
-Issues like weak heart, lung, and organ problems may be developed to severity as they grow.
+Dogs may develop issues like weak heart, lung, and organ problems to severity as they grow.

 Why Should You Get One

 Despite their fragility and expected health issues, teacup breeds still deserve to live happily and be loved by a caring, responsible owner.
-Sure, they might have negative perceptions, but they are still dogs and are capable of giving love, especially to those who are fully aware of how they should be taken care of.
+Sure, they might have negative perceptions, but they are still dogs and are capable of giving love, especially to those who are fully aware of how you should take care of them.

 Every proper teacup sold from a responsible breeder is a loss of profit from puppy mills and corrupted pet stores.
-It means you are also helping bring these corrupted profits down, with most petitions spread around the world, adopting one teacup puppy and filling them with love is your best choice to remove the controversies surrounding their name.
+It means you are also helping bring these corrupted profits down.
+With most petitions spread worldwide, adopting one teacup puppy and filling them with love is your best choice to remove the controversies surrounding their name.

 In another perspective, teacup breeds are dogs, and like dogs, they have their temperaments, breeding procedures, and issues to be considered.
 Should you plan on getting your first teacup pet, always do proper research and be fully prepared for the responsibilities of being a teacup parent.